bbauska/meta-react-basics/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 Previously, you learned that you could pass props to and within a component.
 But there is also a special prop known as <b>props.children,</b>
 which is automatically passed to every component.
-In this reading, you'll learn about <b>props.children</b> and what its purpose is.
+In this section (24), you'll learn about <b>props.children</b> and what its purpose is.

 To understand the concept of <b>props.children</b>, consider the following